Andreag00/Andreag00/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Andreag00&style=flat)
 <!-- ![Visits Badge](https://badges.pufler.dev/visits/Andreag00/Andreag00/?color=orange) -->

 - 🔭 I'm currently studying to get my Bachelor's degree in Aerospace Engineering at the [Politecnico di Milano](www.polimi.it).
-I'm also really passionate about technology as a whole, but telecommunications in particular and that's why I'm also one of the moderators for the [Fibra Click Forum](https://forum.fibra.click), the reference forum for italian telcos.
+I'm also really passionate about technology as a whole, but telecommunications in particular and that's why I'm one of the moderators for the [Fibra Click Forum](https://forum.fibra.click), the reference forum for italian telcos.
 - 🤔 On GitHub I will publish the shortcuts I develop to use with the Shortucts app on iOS/iPadOS/macOS.

 ## 📊 GitHub Statistics